deity-io/falcon-platform-docs/versioned_docs/version-3/storefront/theming/css-sass.md

 ---
 id: css-sass
-title: CSS / Sass support
+title: CSS / sass support
-sidebar_label: CSS / Sass support
+sidebar_label: CSS / sass support
 ---

 To add your styles using a `css` or `scss` file simply import it.